dusanmitrovic-dev/xof-calculator-admin-dashboard/README.md

     - [x] Implement client-side filter input
     - [x] Include Edit/Delete buttons in 'actions' column
     - [x] Call *mock* `EarningsService` edit/delete methods (using `confirm`/`alert`)
+- [ ] Ensure all pages are mobile-friendly and work well on Android devices.
+- [ ] Add proper error messages and loading indicators where necessary.
+- [ ] Test all pages and components for functionality and fix any issues.
+- [ ] Refine the design and layout for better user experience.

 ## 7. Next Steps / Pending Tasks